Print Series:

 NATURE is space from here to over there, the airy in-between through which we pass to arrive at something.
 It's wandering from the bedroom to find coffee and the morning paper, it's the train station commute to the other end of the line, it's pushing open the door.
 It's anywhere and everywhere we go, fly, swim, dance, crawl and fall — and what we evade, sit on, step over.
 We avoid walls and the edges of cliffs.
 We're skilled experts, dancers in a maze performing the choreography of getting around.
 We learn to know truth and our trust rises to a belief — no matter what else we may say we believe in, our actions pledge allegiance to our true belief, which is Nature.
 We worship our corner of it in unceremonious practice every time we start the car, board a jet, ride an elevator, or escape falling down the stairs.
 By gravity we're stuck to the surface of an orbiting spherical satellite of a hydrogen-fusion star floating in a space vacuum, just as sure as we pour milk on our cereal.
 Nature is space, our cradle.
 Our mystery, our evolution, our only heaven.

-Text excerpt: Richard Feynman, Feynman Lectures on Physics, 1964.
+Text: Richard Feynman, “Astronomy,” The Feynman Lectures on Physics, volume I; lecture 3, 1964;

 Marginalia (Standing on Earth Gazing Skyward), 2021; archival pigment print, limited edition, 28x31 inches.